Hello Fellow Travellers,

 We are not “just fuelling the job market” as it is made out to be.

-I take courage from that statement as it guides me to do what I need to do as I fine tune my pedagogy in the service of student learning and well being.
+I take courage from that statement as it guides me to align my pedagogy and professional judgement in the service of student learning and well being to strengthen communities through educator collaboration.

-Whatever September brings, let’s treat one another with respect and kindness.
+Whatever September brings, let’s always treat one another with respect and kindness.

 Rest up.